byui-cse/itm300-course/source/module-02/project-lab.md

 ## Enable SSL

 We'll use openssl to generate a private key and a certificate that is self signed.
 For a live website, you'd need to get the certificate signed by a certificate authority and that would require a registered domain name.
-Using nip.io we'll create a pseudo domain name we can use for creating the ssl certificate, but we won't get it signed with a CA.
+Using nip.io we'll create a pseudo domain name we can use for creating the ssl certificate, but we won't get it signed with a CA. So it will still give you a "not secure" warning even though it is serving up files across SSL/HTTPS.

 ```
 sudo dnf install -y openssl mod_ssl